 Pregnancy testing prior to vaccination

-UK Health Security Agency (UKHSA – formerly known as PHE) Immunisation Against Infectious Disease (The Green book) advises that routine questioning about last menstrual period and/or pregnancy testing is not required before offering the vaccine.
+UK Health Security Agency (UKHSA – formerly known as PHE) Immunisation Against Infectious Disease (the Green Book) advises that routine questioning about last menstrual period and/or pregnancy testing is not required before offering the vaccine.
 Women who are planning pregnancy or in the immediate postpartum can be vaccinated with a suitable product for their age and clinical risk group.

 Fertility and pre-conception Covid-19 vaccine advice

 Vaccination during pregnancy

 The Green book advises that there is no known risk associated with giving inactivated, recombinant viral or bacterial vaccines or toxoids during pregnancy.
-Since inactivated vaccines cannot replicate, they cannot cause infection in either the mother or the fetus.
-Although AstraZeneca COVID-19 vaccine contains a live adenovirus vector, this virus is not replicating so will not cause infection in the mother or the fetus.
-UKTIS have produced a monograph on the use of non-live vaccines in pregnancy which provides further information.
+Since inactivated vaccines cannot replicate, they cannot cause infection in either the mother or the foetus.